-Donor churn can often be a result of poor customer service
+Donor churn often can be a result of poor customer service.

-The cure can be as easy as responding to questions and comments, whenever they come in.
-Do not shy away from debates and conversations on your social media channels – chime in where appropriate, or direct people offline to further address their concerns.
+The cure can be as easy as responding to questions and comments whenever they come in.
+Do not shy away from debates and conversations on your social media channels.
+Chime in where appropriate or direct people offline to further address their concerns.

-Create a transparent online culture where donors, and other members of your online community, can ask questions and voice opinions.
-Whatever you do, do not delete comments or questions (unless they are obscene or spam).
+Create a transparent online culture where donors and other members of your online community can ask questions and voice opinions.
+Whatever you do, do not delete comments or questions unless they are obscene or spam.

-Girls Inc. stages a “30 Days of Gratitude” campaign to thank their donors, using a multi-channel approach involving social media.
+Girls Inc. stages a “30 Days of Gratitude” campaign to thank their donors, using a multichannel approach involving social media.

+Start an exclusive Facebook or LinkedIn group for your donors.
 Creating a group like this for donors who also fundraise on your behalf is especially gratifying since they can then share best practices, ideas, and give feedback on each other’s campaigns.
-Donors are people too, and they have careers and professional interests of their own – helping them advance and build their networks is a fantastic way to give thanks.
+Donors are people too, and they have careers and professional interests of their own.
+Helping them advance and build their networks is a fantastic way to give thanks.